 The CSP dichotomy theorem~\cite{bulatov_dichotomy_2017,zhuk_proof_2017,zhuk_proof_2020} states that for every constraint language $\Gamma$, $\CSP(\Gamma)$ is in P or NP-complete.
 To tame the vast landscape of constraint languages, it was immensely helpful to realize that various ad hoc `gadget' complexity reductions share a common explanation using the notion of \emph{primitive positive} (\emph{pp-}) \emph{definability} (i.e., the usual first-order logic definability restricted to $\{\exists,\wedge,=\}$-formulas)~\cite{jeavons_closure_1997,jeavons_constraints_1998} and the more general notions of \emph{pp-interpretability} and \emph{pp-constructibility}~\cite{barto_reflections_2018}.
-In fact, the CSP dichotomy theorem implies that $\CSP(\Gamma)$ is NP-complete if and only if $\Gamma$ pp-constructs \emph{every} finite constraint language.
-Moreover, pp-definability and its generalizations have an external characterization via so-called \emph{polymorphisms} (`multivariate homomorphisms')~\cite{geiger_closed_1968,bodnarcuk_galois_1969,jeavons_algebraic_1998}.
-For an introduction to the area, see~\cite{barto_polymorphisms_2017}.
+For example, assuming $\mathrm{P}\neq\mathrm{NP}$, the CSP dichotomy theorem implies that $\CSP(\Gamma)$ is NP-complete if and only if $\Gamma$ pp-constructs \emph{every} finite constraint language.
+Moreover, pp-definability and its generalizations have an external characterization via the so-called \emph{polymorphisms} (`multivariate homomorphisms')~\cite{geiger_closed_1968,bodnarcuk_galois_1969,jeavons_algebraic_1998}.
+For an introduction to the area, we refer the reader to the survey~\cite{barto_polymorphisms_2017}.